Deadline: June 30th

 - $95 non-refundable application fee

 Applications for fall admittance are being accepted now.
-The EMBA program uses a rolling admissions process.
+The EMBA program uses a rolling admissions process but requests that applications be submitted by June 30.
 Applicants are accepted on a first-come, first-served basis until the class is filled.
 Because class size is limited, you should submit your application as early as possible.
 Once all of your materials have been received and evaluated, qualified applicants will be invited for an interview.
 A final decision will be made within 2 to 3 weeks.

 You should request that all colleges and/or universities you have attended (undergraduate and graduate) forward official transcripts of your scholastic record to the address below.
 A four-year bachelor's degree from an accredited institution or the international equivalent is required. .